Japan labor leader vows to fight for stable, better work

 But Rengo’s efforts are a step in the right direction, she said.
 “I think Rengo should speak more for non-regular workers.
 Rengo has to speak more on gender issues.
 They have to do more,” she said.

-As a student, Yoshino trained as a ballet dancer and then went to work at sewing machine maker Juki Corp. after high school.
+As a student, Yoshino trained as a ballet dancer and then got a clerical job at sewing machine maker Juki Corp. after high school.
 That was nearly 40 years ago, just after the enactment of the Equal Opportunity Law.
 At the time, she said, she vaguely imagined a typical life of marriage and motherhood.

-But her encounter with a labor union led her off that path.
-Initially, she started from a clerical position at the company union.
-She got involved in union leadership after learning that issues raised by female employees were often ignored as “selfishness.”
+She got involved in union leadership after learning that issues raised by female employees were often deemed to be “selfishness.”

 One day, she overheard female colleagues complaining about having to buy accessories required for their uniforms.
 She got her first taste of victory when she got the company to pay instead.